ellcrys/go.stub/readme.md

-### Blockcode Stub For Go
+### Stub For Go

-Go.Stub is enables a Blockcode to seamlessly interact with the virtual machine such that its functions can be invoked and it is able to access blockchain state and services.
+Go.Stub enables a Blockcode to seamlessly interact with the virtual machine such that its functions can be invoked and it is able to access blockchain state and services.

 #### Install
 Run the following command to install